CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching

 {\bf Cross-domain image retrieval.} More closely related to our work is cross-domain image retrieval (CDIR), where the query and database images come from different domains.
 The fundamental idea is to map both domains into a shared semantic feature space to alleviate the cross-domain gap.
 Learning a distinct representation for each shoe model can be categorized as fine-grained cross-domain image retrieval (FG-CDIR) as we aim to retrieve one instance from a gallery of same-category images.
 It is harder than category-level classification~\cite{dey2019doodle, dutta2019semantically, yelamarthi2018zero} tasks since the differences between shoe treads are often subtle.
 A popular problem of this category, fine-grained sketch-based image retrieval (FG-SBIR), was introduced as a deep triplet-ranking based siamese network~\cite{qian2016sketch} for learning a joint sketch-photo manifold.
-FG-SBIR was improvised via attention-based modules with a higher order retrieval loss~\cite{song2017deep}, textual tags~\cite{chowdhury2023scenetrilogy, song2017fine}, and hybrid cross-domain generation~\cite{pang2017cross}.
-Recently, \cite{sketchLVM} leveraged a foundation model (CLIP) and~\cite{zse-sbir} explicitly learned local visual correspondence between sketch and photo to offer explainability.
+FG-SBIR adopts attention-based modules with a higher order retrieval loss~\cite{song2017deep}, textual tags~\cite{chowdhury2023scenetrilogy, song2017fine}, and hybrid cross-domain generation~\cite{pang2017cross}.
+The recent work \cite{sketchLVM} leverages a foundation model (CLIP) and \cite{zse-sbir} explicitly learns local visual correspondence between sketch and photo to offer explainability.
 These works differ from ours in that we do not have any ground-truth training data from our query domain, and thus have to simulate it as best as we can.
 Additionally, our aligned query and database images enable us to use spatially-aware techniques like spatial feature masking.